 The term "conspiracy theorist" is all all-purpose insult used by establishment journalists and wannabes to prove their devotion to conventional wisdom by disparaging others, usually without addressing relevant evidence in serious manner.

 The term thus serves an important purpose by advancing the careers of those who use it, as argued by longtime Washington insider Sam Smith, publisher of the Progressive Review.
-According to his analysis, pundits who want to signal that they are loyal supporters of conventional wisdom use the term.
+According to his analysis, pundits use the term to signal that they are loyal supporters of conventional wisdom.

 Establishment circles popularized "conspiracy theory" to quash all theories of the JFK assassination that did not match the Warren Commission's conclusion that Lee Harvey Oswald, 24, acted alone to kill JFK.
-At least 150 books have since challenged that theory with a wide array of forensic, documentary, and witness evidence.
+Hundreds of books have since challenged that theory with a wide array of forensic, documentary, and witness evidence.
 But the insult "conspiracy theorist" lives on as an all-purpose insult against critics of conventional wisdom, thereby obviating any need to discuss evidence.

 The term has received new life in attempts by author ties to block re-investigation of the 9/11 attacks.
 Former Senate Intelligence Committee Chairman Bob Graham co-chaired the joint Senate-House investigation.
 He is among those who want to reopen the probe, as I reported in Ex-Senators, Reporters Again Question Saudi Innocence For 9/11.
 Graham, shown at left with one of his recent books, argues that the first investigation he helped lead in 2002 was too rushed and too much evidence was withheld.
 Few would dare criticize him outright under the "conspiracy theorist" slander.
 But that does not stop defenders of 9/11 reports from freely using the term to insult others, including Madsen, rather than welcoming reasonable efforts to evaluate whatever evidence remains in dispute.